SamuelIVX/TelecomPredictionMLModel/README.md

 # Telecommunications Machine Learning Model
+This is my final project for the Data Science Fellowship, provided by America On Tech.
-This is the jupyter notebook for my team's machine learning model based on predicting customer cancellations.
+This is a machine learning model based on predicting customer cancellations, built by me and my team.